Garrick Fay

-Garrick Fay (b.
-11 April 1948 in Sydney, Australia) is an Australian businessman and former international rugby player.
-Garrick was a member of the Australian national team from 1971-79.
+Garrick Fay (born 11 April 1948 in Sydney, Australia) is an Australian businessman and former international rugby player.
+Garrick was a member of the Australian national team from 1971 to 1979.

 International rugby career

 Garrick Fay began his international rugby career with the Australian Wallabies in 1971 with his first game against the South African Springboks.
 He was invited to play in a number of teams including the Scottish Rugby Union Centenary in 1973, and the Irish Rugby Union Centenary in 1974.
 He was selected as captain of the Rugby World XV side in the centenary celebrations for Cardiff Rugby Club in 1977 and was selected in a world XV to play in South Africa in 1978.

-Australia rugby union team
+Australia

 Garrick's first cap for Australia was on 31 July 1971 at the Brisbane Exhibition Ground against South Africa during their controversial tour of Australia.
 Due to the more experienced second row of the South African side, Fay was dropped for subsequent games and rejoined the squad for the Wallabies tour of New Zealand and Fiji in 1972.

 Fay's golden years, as with many other players competing for the Wallabies around this time, was during The Sixth Wallaby tour in 1975-76.
 Garrick played 17 tour matches, and 4 out of the 5 major test matches.
 He sustained an injury while playing against Wales and was rested during 1976.
 This meant missing out on two Fiji Tests and the end of season tour against France but returned for the home series against Wales.
 Performing solidly meant Fay received an invitation to the 1978 Australia rugby union tour of New Zealand where he played in 10 tour matches and scored 3 tries.